-(#3157)A non-AP STA may suspend a peer-to-peer TWT agreement by sending a TWT Information frame with the TWT Flow Identifier field set to the value of the TWT Flow Identifier field of the TWT element in the Channel Usage Response frame that concluded the setup of the corresponding peer-to-peer TWT agreement if the AP has set the TWT Information Frame Disabled field to 0 in the TWT element sent during the TWT setup; otherwise, the non-AP STA shall not transmit a TWT Information frame to the AP.
-If the Next TWT subfield is present in the TWT Information frame, the value of the Next TWT subfield shall be selected from existing TWT values for the peer-to-peer TWT agreement.
+(#3157)A non-AP STA may suspend an unavailability notification by sending a TWT Information frame with the TWT Flow Identifier field set to the value of the TWT Flow Identifier field of the TWT element in the Channel Usage Response frame that concluded the setup of the corresponding unavailability notification if the AP has set the TWT Information Frame Disabled field to 0 in the TWT element sent during the TWT setup; otherwise, the non-AP STA shall not transmit a TWT Information frame to the AP.
+If the Next TWT subfield is present in the TWT Information frame, the value of the Next TWT subfield shall be selected from existing TWT values for the unavailability notification.

-NOTE 4—If the Next TWT subfield is present in the TWT Information frame, the peer-to-peer TWT agreement will resume at the time indicated in the Next TWT subfield.(#3157)
+NOTE 4—If the Next TWT subfield is present in the TWT Information frame, the unavailability notification will resume at the time indicated in the Next TWT subfield.(#3157)

 Upon receipt of a Channel Usage element in the Probe Request frame, the AP supporting (#3311)channel usage shall send a Probe Response frame including one or more Channel Usage elements.
 Upon receiving a Channel Usage Request frame (#1024)with the Usage Mode field set to 0 or 1, the AP supporting channel usage shall send a Channel Usage Response frame including one or more Channel Usage elements.
 Channel Usage elements shall include channels that are valid for the regulatory domain in which the AP transmitting the element is operating and consistent with the Country element in the Beacon or Probe Response frame; the Channel Usage elements shall not include any other channels. (#1024)Upon receiving a Channel Usage Request frame with the Usage Mode field set to 2 in a Channel Usage element, an AP that supports channel usage shall send a Channel Usage Response frame with the Usage Mode field in the Channel Usage element set to 2 if the AP can determine that none of the APs belonging to the same ESS operate BSSs on the channels indicated by the Channel Entry field in the Channel Usage element of the response.
 Otherwise, the AP shall set the Usage Mode field of the Channel Usage element to (#4337)0, 1 or 3. (#3145)